Vesku2000/Vesku2000/README.md

 ---------------------

 Second year student in VAMK.
 I'm looking trainee positions in Turku/Vaasa.
+I'm open to collab and do projects together.

 *   🌍  I'm based in Finland
 *   🖥️  See my portfolio at [My portfolio](http://valtteri-portfolio.netlify.app)